New Facebook oversight board results to be public, exec says

 The board is expected to first weigh posts and later take on ads.

-Ads came under scrutiny after Facebook refused demands to Trump campaign ads that make false claims.
+Ads came under scrutiny after Facebook refused demands to remove Trump campaign ads that make false claims.